Ellenton, South Carolina: Early history

 The settlement began with the construction of the Port Royal and Augusta Railroad, which was later renamed the Charleston and Western Carolina Railway.
 It was taken over by CSX Transportation.
 It ran through the plantation of Robert Jefferson Dunbar.
 Part of his land was for the railroad right-of-way, the train station, and town.

 Oral tradition of the town tells that Stephen Caldwell Millet, the superintendent of the railroad construction and president of the railroad, boarded with the Dunbar family.
 He was so struck with the beauty of Ellen Dunbar, the nine-year-old daughter of the Dunbars, that he asked his company to name the station "Ellen's Town."
 In a note to the O'Berry book, the Savannah River Archeological Research Program indicates that in 1870, when this was supposed to have taken place, Mary Ellen Dunbar was twenty-two years old.

-Ellenton Riot
+Ellenton massacre

-A riot occurred in Ellenton from September 15–21, 1876.
-The initiation of the Ellenton riot began when a white posse attempted to serve warrants of arrest issued by an African-American Magistrate Prince Rivers for two people suspected of breaking and entering.
+A massacre occurred in Ellenton from September 15–21, 1876.
+The initiation of the Ellenton massacre began when a white posse attempted to serve warrants of arrest issued by an African-American Magistrate Prince Rivers for two people suspected of breaking and entering.
 The events escalated until two white men and 100 African-Americans were killed, despite local leaders downplaying the numbers.
 Perhaps the most notable fatality was that of Simon P. Coker, who served as a member of the Legislature from Barnwell.